ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 UWP applications cannot access user resources unless the application specifically declares a need to use those resources.
 This ensures a clear connection between apps and the types of resources the app has access to.

-Table 35 Universal Windows Platform Applications Design Decisions for all agencies and implementation types.
+Universal Windows Platform Applications Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Windows 10 SOE Footprint | Reduce | The Agency will reduce the size of the Windows 10 SOE footprint by configuring the settings in Table 38 unless the Agency has a specific requirement for these applications to be enabled.

-Table 38 describes the Universal Windows Platform Application configuration applicable to all agencies and implementation types
+Universal Windows Platform Application configuration applicable to all agencies and implementation types

 Configuration | Value | Description
 --- | --- | ---